Diet for Allergies & Intolerances

 There are often underlying issues with your gut or immune system that may need addressing with your health practitioner, but a low reactive diet (which doesn’t have to be boring) is important to support your body while you work on those issues.

-Even if there are no intolerances or allergies, you can initially give the immune system a helping hand by taking out some of the reactive foods that may be placing an extra burden on your immune system.
+Even if there are no intolerances or allergies, you can initially give your immune system a helping hand by taking out some of the reactive foods that may be placing an extra burden on your immune system.

 However, it may be unwise to stay on this diet for prolonged periods because you may miss out on valuable nutrients, unless your doctor or health practitioner has suggested that you should do so, particularly with more chronic conditions.